 Avian bumblefoot (also known as pododermatitis) is a common and sometimes painful condition seen in birds.
-It occurs when the skin of their feet becomes inflamed, often due to bacterial or fungal infection.
+It occurs when their feets’ skin becomes inflamed, often due to a bacterial or a fungal infection.
 Symptoms include swelling, redness, crusting, scales, and skin thickening.
-In severe cases, lesions or ulcers may form on their feet.
+In severe cases, lesions or ulcers can form on their feet.

 Symptoms of Avian Bumblefoot

-The primary symptom of avian bumblefoot is swelling and redness in their feet.
+The primary symptom of bumblefoot is swelling and redness in their feet.
 It can also cause scabbing, scales, and skin thickening.
-In severe cases, lesions or ulcers may form on their feet.
-Bumblefoot can be painful for birds, and they may limp or favor one side when standing or walking.
+In severe cases, lesions or ulcers can form on their feet.
+Bumblefoot can be painful for birds, and they could limp or favor one side when standing or walking.

 Diagnosing Avian Bumblefoot

-Avian bumblefoot is typically diagnosed through physical examination of their feet and a review of their medical history.
-In some cases, additional tests may be necessary to determine if there is an underlying cause, such as bacterial or fungal infection.
+Bumblefoot is typically diagnosed through examining their feet and a review of their medical history.
+In some cases, additional tests can be necessary to determine if there is an underlying cause, such as bacterial or fungal infection.

 Stages of Avian Bumblefoot